01 Feb Effective Tips on How to Manage Hybrid Teams in 2021

 2. Communication and connection

-Unsurprisingly, communication remains key to keeping your team happy and motivated.
-Check-in regularly with your employees one-on-one to see how they’re going, both professionally and personally.
+Unsurprisingly, in leading a hybrid team, communication remains key to keeping your team happy and motivated.
+Check in regularly with your employees one-on-one to see how they’re going, both professionally and personally.
 Focus on their wellbeing, not just their inputs.
 Remind them of their purpose.

 Show appreciation for a job well done and share individual employees’ successes with the whole team.